rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 ## Credit Card
 ### 3 Domain Secure (3DS)
-Three Domain Secure (3DS) feature can be enabled/disabled for certain transaction on Snap.
+Three Domain Secure (3DS) feature can be enabled/disabled for certain transaction.
 By default you **should always enable 3DS**, unless you understand the risk of disabling 3DS and the requirement (it will require you to have agreement and approved by the Acquiring Bank).
 To allow disabling 3DS please consult to Midtrans Activation team.

 * Set the `authentication` value to `true` to enable 3DS
 * Set the `authentication` value to `false` to disable 3DS